Cursor Auto Routes a Hard Task to a Weak Model

 For each step, edit the named file and report back.

-The plan substitutes for the routing signal Auto could not infer.
+The explicit plan substitutes for the routing signal Auto could not infer.

-Step 6: If routing remains wrong, file telemetry feedback
+Step 6: If routing stays wrong, send feedback

-• Re-run the same prompt with Sonnet 4.6 forced — output is deeper than Auto’s was.
+• Re-run the same prompt with Sonnet 4.6 forced; the output is deeper than Auto’s was, and the model badge under the response reads claude-sonnet-4.6, not auto.

-• Run a clearly trivial prompt (“rename foo to bar in this file”) with Auto — it picks a fast model and is correct.
-Auto is not broken; it is calibrated for small tasks.
+• Run a clearly trivial prompt (rename foo to bar in this file) on Auto; it picks a fast model and is correct.
+Auto is not broken, just calibrated for small tasks.

-• Cross-file refactors with explicit context and a workspace-pinned default model now consistently engage the strong model.
+• Cross-file refactors with explicit context and a workspace-pinned default now consistently engage the strong model on the first try.

 Long-term prevention